b2c

 What are B2C and B2B?

-B2C refers to Business to Consumer that involves a direct transaction between buyers and sellers.
-In contrast, B2B refers to Business to Business that involves transactions between one business and another.
+B2C refers to business-to-consumer, which involves a direct transaction between buyers and sellers.
+In contrast, B2B refers to business to business, which involves transactions between one business and another.
 B2B consists of businesses or stakeholders attempting to sell products or services.
 IT staff, managers, product users, and executives are actively involved.
-In contrast to it, B2C sells and markets its product directly to the individual buyer.
+In contrast to it, Business to Consumer sells and markets its product directly to the individual buyer.

 What are B2C and B2B?
 Give Examples.